-How we tested
+How we vetted them

 Each blanket got 10+ sessions over two weeks.
 We tracked heat-up time, max surface temperature (measured with an infrared thermometer, not the display), EMF readings at chest level, and subjective comfort.
 We also weighed ourselves before and after sessions to measure sweat output as a rough proxy for heat delivery.

-The goal wasn't to crown a "winner" — it was to figure out which blanket makes sense for which person.
+The goal wasn't to crown a "winner."
+It was to figure out which blanket makes sense for which person.
 They're genuinely different products despite looking similar on paper.

 HigherDOSE: the one everyone knows